gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 **2.How I loaded it into the DB.**

-Once it clicked for me that each region had it's own unique code and how I could use it.
-I realized I could just smash all the layers into the same tables based on their source CSV.
+Once it clicked for me that each region had it's own unique code and how I could use that I realized I could just smash all the layers into the same tables based on their source CSV.
+Mixing State and Postcode data without fear of each polluting the other.

 From here I started building just over 60 MySQL database tables that matched the headers of each CSV to create my Census 2016 datapacks database.

-I now know there's a lot of better ways to do this, but the database always returned results quicker than the UI loading, so it was good enough for this.
-And importantly there's always next time to make the database better designed.
+I now know there's a lot of better ways to structure the database data, but the database always returned results quicker than the UI loading, so it was good enough for this.
+And importantly there's always next time to work on the database design.

-The data Import process went like this:
+To inport the data I did this:

-I wrote a single line bash statement to list all the CSV files for one level of geography, this was to get the column information.
+I wrote a single line bash statement to list all the CSV files for one level of geography in order to get the column information from the CSV's

 ```
 ls *.csv > file_list.sh
 ```

-I used GEdit search and replace to tack **head -n 1** on the front and a redirect onto the end of each line in order to extract the column names from each csv.
+I used GEdit 'search and replace' to tack **head -n 1** on the front and a redirect onto the end of each line in order to extract the column names from each csv.

 ```
 touch full_list.txt